dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 ## Self-Consistency

 Perhaps one of the more advanced techniques out there for prompt engineering is self-consistency.
 Proposed by [Wang et al. (2022)](https://arxiv.org/pdf/2203.11171.pdf), self-consistency aims "to replace the naive greedy decoding used in chain-of-thought prompting".
 The idea is to sample multiple, diverse reasoning paths through few-shot CoT, and use the generations to select the most consistent answer.
-This helps to boost the performance of CoT prompting ont asks involving arithmetic and commonsense reasoning.
+This helps to boost the performance of CoT prompting on tasks involving arithmetic and commonsense reasoning.

 Let's try the following example for arithmetic reasoning: